Ten years ago, a post on how to book a TEDx talk would have been very short, because TEDx didn’t even exist until 2009!

 That difference sets the tone for your entire application: Remember that TEDx organizers are unlikely to be impressed with the types of resume zingers that might dazzle a search committee (X years of experience, Y publications, Z certifications, etc.).
 What they want to know is are you deeply connected to this idea? and can you bring it to life for our audience?

 Your application will therefore be personal — but don’t assume that this makes it easy!
 Coming up with authentic and powerful descriptions of your idea and why it will matter to their audience can be time consuming — to say nothing of the time you’ll need to craft and practice a brief video statement, if one is requested.
-(Again, don’t assume that “brief” means “easy”; it’s harder than just talking at length.)
+(Again, don’t assume that “brief” means “easy”; it takes more thought and practice to speak concisely than it does to ramble.)

 While TEDx applications can be demanding, they will help you think through some important aspects of your talk, such as,